RPKI/ROAFetchlib/README.md

   $ export CPPFLAGS=$CPPFLAGS"<path_to_rtrlib_includes>"
   ```

-* Build and install the LibhistoryRPKI:
+* Build and install the ROAFetchlib:

   ```
   $ ./autobuild.sh